DataDog/documentation/content/agent/basic_agent_usage/source.md

 ---
 ## Overview

-This page outlines the basic functionality of the Datadog Agent.
+This page outlines the basic functionalities of the Datadog Agent.
 If you haven't installed the Agent yet, instructions can be found [in the Datadog Agent integration page][1].

 By default, your Agent is installed in its own sandbox at `~/.datadog-agent`.
 You're free to move this folder wherever you like.
 However, this article assumes that the Agent is installed in its default location, so be sure to modify the instructions accordingly if you decide to move them.